 Yemen, in the Middle East, is experiencing the worst humanitarian crisis in the world.
-Today, more than 11 million children - nearly half the entire population of Australia - are in dire need of food, medical treatment, education, water and sanitation.
-UNICEF is one of the few international aid agencies working in Yemen to get these millions of children and their families the humanitarian support they so urgently require.
-Every day our teams on the ground are delivering the essentials like medicine, food, clean water to thousands of Yemeni children.
-But we still have so much more to do, and we need your help.
+Today, over 24.3 million people, including more than 12.4 million children - nearly half the entire population of Australia - are in need of food, medical treatment, education, water and sanitation.

 What you need to know:

 UNICEF is racing to help as many children as we can, as quickly as possible.
 We are providing children caught in Yemen’s violent conflict with emergency food, clean water, sanitation facilities, vaccines, medicine and much needed medical kits.
 We’re also working hard to keep children in school by distributing school supplies and rehabilitating schools.

 With COVID-19 now spreading through an already resource-scarce country, food, sanitation and clean water are in short supply.
 Only half of health facilities are functioning, and many that remain operational lack basic equipment like masks and gloves, let alone oxygen and other essential supplies to treat the coronavirus and existing outbreaks of cholera and diarrhea.

 What are the facts?

 - More than 12.4 million children are in need of humanitarian assistance.